 You have the right to question executive, portfolio holder or officer decisions before they are implemented.
 This process is known as a call-in.
-Potentially your action could lead to a reconsideration.
+Potentially your action could lead to a reconsideration of the decision.

 Once a decision is called in, it is referred to the Call-In Sub-Committee, a sub-committee of the Overview and Scrutiny Committee.